- C -

 For me that is a major problem prohibiting my subscribing to CT.
 The writer's statement simply does not square with the facts of Scripture.
 If we go to the very end of time as we know it, there will be at least three distinct peoples of God inhabiting New Jerusalem and New Earth.
 In the first place, the eternal capital city is not known as New York or New Delhi.
 It will be known eternally as New Jerusalem (Rev. 21:2, 10).
 You can't get more Israeli than that!
 Moreover, there will be twelve gates granting access to this gargantuan city.
 Each gate will bear the name of one of the twelve tribes of Israel (Rev. 21:12).
 This city is the capital city of redeemed Israel of all ages.
 We also know that New Jerusalem will be the eternal home of the Church, the Bride of Christ (Rev. 19:7-9).
 This can be substantiated by the fact that the twelve foundations of the city are each inscribed with the name of one of the twelve apostles of the Lamb (Rev. 21:14).
 There will be great numbers of Gentiles (nations) living upon New Earth who will have 24-hour a day access to the eternal city.
 These "nations" will be comprised of redeemed individuals who are neither part of Israel, nor part of the Church (Rev. 21:24, 26; 22:2).
 A consistently literal interpretation of Scripture, one that notes the details of Scripture, yields the result of three eternal peoples of God, each distinct from one another.
 The results of Covenant Theology, while impressive to those who hold it, do not sway those who consistently take the Bible literally.

 Creation.
-The Biblical account of the origin of the universe.
+The Biblical account of the origin of the universe, our world and all life, plant, animal, and human.
 Genesis 1:1-2 does not indicate by which method God created ex nihilo the earth and the heavens in His initial act on Day One (Gen. 1:1-5).
 He explicitly spoke into existence light on Day One (Gen. 1:3); the expanse (atmosphere) on the Second Day (Gen. 1:6-8); dry land and vegetation on the Third Day (Gen. 1:9-13); sun, moon and stars on the Fourth Day (Gen. 1:14-19); fish and fowl on the Fifth Day (Gen. 1:20-23); and land animals and man on the Sixth Day (Gen. 1:24-31).
 According to Hebrews 1:3 (ESV) the universe was created by the word of God.
 Genesis 1:1-2:3 reveals that God created the heavens, the earth, and everything that is in them in six literal days, not over a vast period of time.
 God's command regarding the Sabbath Day confirms this (Exod.
 20:8-11).

 Creation by definition precludes the doctrine of uniformitarianism, a philosophical pre-requisite for the flawed theory of evolution.
 Since God created a fully-formed, fully functioning universe in six literal days, the world that existed on the seventh day makes uniformitarianism utterly impossible.
 God spoke everything into existence in six days.
 There is nothing uniformitarian whatever about that.
 The processes at work in our world today cannot begin to explain adequately how everything began.
 All present processes can do is explain how that which began is operating at the present time and how it is decaying.
 The Big Bang is an irrational and unscientific attempt to explain how things began.
 Even if the Big Bang were true (and it is not), the Big Bang is not a uniformitarian process.
 No explosion ever observed creates things.
 Every observed explosion destroys things.